Back to Knowledge Center

 It happens when families are in transition.

-The foundations of after-school life are built on routine: pickup lines, practice fields, tutoring centers, rehearsals, birthday parties, and carpools.
+The foundations of after-school life are built on routine: pickup lines, practice fields, tutoring centers, rehearsals, and carpools.
 These repeated movements aren’t necessarily dangerous, but the risk stems from one thing: predictability in public.
 Same locations, same times, same entrances, same parking spots.
 Over time, that consistency becomes a pattern, which could create an opportunity.

 Security experts call this a “vulnerability window”: a time and place where attention is low, movement is constrained, and the environment is open to observation.
 For families who want a higher standard of readiness, whether you’re high-visibility in public or simply thoughtful, after-school involves keeping these positive practices in mind.
 The goal is control, not fear.